KenKundert/sshconfig/doc/examples.rst

             ('2222 localhost:22', "Reverse SSH tunnel used by Mercurial"), ]

-The second is required by adding a *sshconfig* host entry for the client machine as seen from the server:
+The second is provided by adding a *sshconfig* host entry for the client machine as seen from the server:

 .. code-block:: python